Sankeerthini/Fitness-Tracker-Web/README.md

 ## Technical Architecture

 ### Framework and Libraries
-Angular: Utilized as the primary framework for building a single-page application (SPA), providing a structured approach to component-based development and routing.
+- **Angular**: Utilized as the primary framework for building a single-page application (SPA), providing a structured approach to component-based development and routing.
-Bootstrap: Employed for responsive design and pre-built styling components to ensure a consistent and accessible user interface.
+- **Bootstrap**: Employed for responsive design and pre-built styling components to ensure a consistent and accessible user interface.

 ### Key Components
 **Home Page**